• Family history of pancreatic cancer

 My insurance partially covered my surgery, and Dr. Chabot’s office was very kind in providing a more reasonable rate.
 The insurance did not cover the chemotherapy, but did cover the radiation.

-Howard passed away in December 2017 due to unrelated causes.
+Howard passed away in December 2017 due to causes unrelated to pancreatic cancer.
 We offer our deepest sympathy to his family, and appreciate that he shared his story with us.